arvindag/Misc-Docs/GoLang.md

 * `1110xxxx 10xxxxxx 10xxxxxx           2048-65535`
 * `11110xxx 10xxxxxx 10xxxxxx 10xxxxxx  65536 - 0x10ffff`

-If there are unicode string, then do not use the `len` of the string, but `utf8.RUneCountInString()` UTF-8 is exceptionally convinient as an interchange format, but within a program runes may be more convinient because they are of uniform size and this easily indexes in arrays and slices.
+If there are unicode string, then do not use the `len` of the string, but `utf8.RuneCountInString()` UTF-8 is exceptionally convinient as an interchange format, but within a program runes may be more convinient because they are of uniform size and this easily indexes in arrays and slices.

+###### 3.5.4.
+Strings and Byte Slices
+Four standard packages are particularly important for manipulating strings: *bytes, strings, strconv, and unicode*.

 #### 4 Composite Types
 ##### 4.1.
 Arrays